irinadel/Db2whc/encryption.md

 - When deployed to IBM Cloud, backplane network connectivity is supported through IBM Cloud Service Endpoints
 - When deployed to Amazon Web Services, backplane network connectivity is supported through Amazon Web Services PrivateLink
 - Database-level security is supported through Role-Based Access Control (RBAC) and Row and Column Access Control (RCAC)
+- Optionally, inter-node encryption can be enabled for your Flex or Flex Performance instance hosted on IBM Cloud.
+For more information, see [Inter-node encryption](/docs/Db2whc?topic=Db2whc-Inter-node)

 Encrypted connections are enforced by default.
 For more information, see [SSL connectivity](/docs/Db2whc?topic=Db2whc-ssl_support).